fgiorgetti/blog/content/posts/20210129-skupper-and-gitops.md

 # GitOps using Argo CD

-The goal here is to demonstrate how you can setup a GitOps operator in your cluster, so that all your Hybrid Cloud, as well as your Virtual Application Network can always be up to date with your desired state, or a single source of truth.
+The goal here is to demonstrate how you can setup a GitOps operator in your cluster, so that all your distribute application, as well as your Virtual Application Network can always be up to date with your desired state, or a single source of truth.

 Argo CD helps you maintaining the state of your Kubernetes resources in sync